bbbolt/BGAI/README.md

 ## 🚀Test

 ▶️ You can modify the configuration file about the test, which is located in ./options/test/BGAI.
 At the same time, you can change the benchmark datasets and modify the path of the pre-train model.
-The pre-training weights for our model are saved in the Premodel folder.
+The pre-training weights for our model are saved in the Pretrain_Models folder.

 ```python
 ### Test ###